 Wooden pallets are found highly useful in industries that involve packaging and distributing goods.
 Packing the goods in these wooden structures will ensure that the items remain stable even when lifted by a crane, pallet jack, forklift, or front loader.

-While plastic pallets are also widely used in the industry, the reason why wood pallets are comparatively more popular is their durability and sustainability.
+While plastic pallets are also widely used in the industry, wood pallets are comparatively more popular because of their durability and sustainability.

 Pallets made of different types of wood materials can also be recycled into long-lasting furniture items as they are much more affordable than plastic.

 But there are a few downsides to wood pallets as well – and this is when they need to be left or stored outside for future use.

 Most treated wood pallets are highly resistant and can easily withstand extreme conditions like rain, high temperature, and harmful UV rays during sun exposure.

-But if you store them outdoors or leave them uncovered for a longer time period, the wood can show the signs of damage sooner or later with changing climatic conditions.
+But if you store them outdoors or leave them uncovered for a longer time period, the wood can show signs of damage sooner or later with changing climatic conditions.

 This means that if you want to store your wood pallets for the short term (usually for a couple of months), you can do so without worrying about the effects of outdoor elements such as moisture, sun, snow, etc. But long-term storage of pallets outside, under adverse conditions, can degrade them, making them look bad.